LL.M. in International Human Rights Law

 FUNED Mexico Scholarship

 Under the Notre Dame Law School/FUNED Scholarship, Notre Dame Law School will award a fellowship of $10,000 to a select number of qualified applicants who are graduates of Mexican colleges and universities and pursuing its LL.M. programs.
 Interested students should apply to Notre Dame Law School and follow the application steps described on the FUNED website.
-If you have questions, contact Jean Marc Brissau.
+If you have questions, contact the department at firstname.lastname@example.org or Jean Marc Brissau.

 Fulbright-Notre Dame International Human Rights Law LL.M.
 Student Award